How do I check whether my house is healthy?

 I want to insulate my house.
 Is there funding available?

 You can apply for two thirds of the cost of installing ceiling and under-floor insulation of your house, including ground moisture barriers, through Energy Efficiency Conservation Authority's (EECA's) Warmer Kiwi Homes programme if you are a low-income home owner.

-To be eligible, the house must have been built before the year 2008 and:
+To be eligible you must be the owner-occupier and the house must have been built before the year 2008, and:

 This funding is available until 1 July 2021.